leob/express-mongo-rest-starter/README.md

 There are many "starters" available for building Express apps, some big and complicated, others simplistic and "hello world" style.
 This 'starter' tries to find a middle ground - provide some structure and tools, not too much and not too little (which is entirely subjective, of course).
+Keeping it fairly lightweight and simple.

 And (inevitably) it makes a number of choices for you:

-* it's based on ES6 (also known as ECMAScript 2015), so using Arrow functions, Promises and so on.
-This means it will work only with newer node.js versions (I'm using and recommending node.js v.6.9), if your node.js does not support this then you would need to set up Babel
+* it's based on ES6 (also known as ECMAScript 2015), so using Arrow functions, Promises and so on (but not ES6 style import/export).
+This means it will work only with newer node.js versions (I'm using and recommending node.js v.6.9)
-* it uses Mongoose as the MongoDB library
+* it uses Mongoose as the MongoDB library (I looked at other options but Mongoose is by far the most popular)
 * it uses Morgan and Winston for logging
-* it uses a standard directory structure that seems to be popular in "Express land"
+* it uses a standard directory structure, I chose a layout that seems to be popular in "Express land"
-* finally I have NOT yet chosen a test tool and framework, this will be the hardest part because there are so many ... but probably I will end up choosing Mocha and Supertest (because they seem the most popular)
+* finally, I have NOT yet chosen a test tool and framework, this will be the hardest part because there are so many ... but probably I will end up choosing Mocha and Supertest (because they seem the most popular)

 ### Work in progress

 This starter/template, and its documentation, is a WORK IN PROGRESS.
-It's still lacking a few essential things e.g. unit/integration testing, authentication, how to do file uploads, and so on.
+It's still lacking a few essential things e.g. unit/integration testing, authentication (I'll probably go for JWT - Javascript Web Tokens), how to do file uploads, and so on.

 ## Installation and usage